 Pros and Cons of Being Realistic

 As suggested earlier, being realistic is a rational way of thinking.
 Understandably, thinking rationally is a good thing and can be beneficial in multiple ways.
-Thus, being realistic has its advantages.
-However, at the same time, being realistic can be limited to the person in question.
+Thus, it has its advantages.
+At the same time, being real can be limited to the person in question.
 Therefore, it doesn’t exist without disadvantages as well.
 For these reasons, being realistic features the following pros and cons:

-- Being realistic helps you prepare for the absolute worst.
+Being realistic helps you prepare for the absolute worst, which could be for your mental health in some cases.
 Instead of hoping for a miracle, you will always be ready for the worst that could happen to you.
 Hence, you’ll never be caught unprepared.

-- Being realistic makes an individual lose control over personal choices, behaviors, and thought processes.
+Being realistic makes an individual lose control over personal choices, behaviors, and optimistic thinking processes.
 Thus, you can end up being counter-productive and losing your ability to be creative.

-- An individual focused on the existing situation often gives little to no consideration to lessons learned from previous mistakes and experiences.
-Also, for people who had past trauma, or toxic relationships in the past, they often find it difficult to talk about it because they only focus on today’s reality.
-Thus, they stay hurting inwardly because they choose not to discuss the underlying issue from their past.
+An individual focused on the existing situation often gives little to no consideration to lessons learned from previous mistakes and experiences.
+Also, for people who had past trauma, or toxic relationships in the past, often find it difficult to talk about it because they only focus on today’s reality.
+Thus, they stay hurt inwardly because they choose not to discuss their past underlying issues.

-- People who are obsessively realistic often find it challenging to accept uncertainty.
+Obsessively realistic people often find it challenging to accept uncertainty.
 Since they are focused on a single reality, they don’t give room for a change that can happen at any time.

 Being Realistic vs. Manifesting into existence

-Hopefully, you have learned extensively about being realistic and how it can be a stumbling block towards achieving greatness.
-Everyone needs to learn how to balance being realistic with being innovative.
-We don’t need to stick to a specific reality at all times.
-Humans are created to innovate, think and believe for a reason – and we should use these abilities.
-Keeping a positive thought and maintaining a firm belief are useful values to harness the universe’s power.
+Hopefully, you have learned extensively about setting a balance between realistic beliefs and entertaining unrealistic optimism.
+Also, you have seen how it can be a stumbling block towards achieving greatness.
+We don’t need to stick to a specific reality or set negative expectations at all times.
+As many self-help gurus will say, humans are created to innovate, think and believe for a reason – and we should use these abilities.
+Keeping a positive thinking and maintaining a firm belief are useful values to harness the universe’s power and avoid psychological distress.

-To stop yourself from being excessively realistic, using the manifestation will come in handy.
+To stop yourself from being one of the “realistic people,” using the manifestation will come in handy.
+And interestingly, you don’t need to learn from a London school to begin.
 For a start, you can begin with visualizing “easy,” realistic events or materials.
 By so doing, you will be gradually stretching your limits.
 From there, you will start to expand your thoughts and free your mind to think outside the box.
 Once you start visualizing loftier dreams, you are essentially telling the universe that you deserve more incredible things, and it will oblige accordingly.